 - Eating while speaking with you: Believe it or not, some therapists have very bad manners.
 If you are on the phone or meeting in-person with your therapist and they are eating, you might want to consider their ultimate goal of working with you.
 Some therapists have medical conditions or take medication and must eat during a certain time of the day.
 Some have trouble trying to balance their jobs with lunch times.
 So be fair here, but if you find that eating while speaking to you is constant, you may want to look elsewhere.

-- Talking too much about themselves: Some therapists are so self-centered that they enjoy speaking about their accomplishments, their dilemmas, their jobs, articles, families, etc. Be keen to this because some therapists attempt to find a common ground with their clients and use their own lives.
-But other therapists just like bragging and their 15-minutes of fame, is on your time.
+- Talking too much about themselves: Some therapists are so self-centered that they enjoy speaking about their accomplishments, their dilemmas, their jobs, articles, families, etc. Be keen to this because some therapists attempt to find a common ground with their clients and use their own lives to teach.
+But other therapists just like bragging.

 - Doesn’t answer your calls in a reasonable time: Life is hard for all of us.
 Even a therapist has trouble making calls, returning calls, and answering them.
 I can attest to this!
-Sometimes a therapist has over 25 messages on their work machine in a given day.
+Sometimes therapists have more than 25 messages on their work machine in a given day.
 So we must be fair.
 But if your therapist ignores you and doesn’t attempt to call you back, answer your calls, or even call you to reschedule or change something, move on.
 What if an emergency comes and you need your therapist?

 - Crosses boundaries: As hard as it is to believe, some therapists flirt with their clients.
 Even if the therapist is held strictly to professional ethics and the policies of their agency/company, some will still cross barriers.
 Watch for subliminal behaviors, yet be careful not to assume all behaviors are “flirty.”
 Some therapists just have an appealing personality and charm.
 Be sure you can differentiate.